msteffan/fundamentals/05_chapter/03_quiz.md

 - [ ] `myFunction[5];`

 > Not quite.
-> Javascript functions are executed or "called" by appending () to the function
+> JavaScript functions are executed or "called" by appending () to the function
 > name.
 To call this function with 5 as an argument, we would write:
 > `myFunction(5)`